Costs and Financial Aid

 In recognition of their significant, focused investment in learning about Japan, AKP makes available to full-year students grants that may be used in one of two ways: to support research or as an internship subsidy.
 Full-year students may apply for one or the other of these grants.

 AKP Research Grants can be used in support of plans for a senior thesis, seminar paper, or an individual project of special interest to the student.
-Students will prepare a research proposal in consultation with the AKP Faculty, the Resident Director, and the Chair.
-All research projects must be completed by early April before the spring semester final exam period.
-The maximum amount available to any one student is ¥50,000, paid on a reimbursement basis.
+Students will prepare a research proposal in consultation with the AKP Faculty and the Resident Director.
+All research projects must be completed by early April before the spring-semester final exam period.
+The maximum amount available to any one student is 50,000 yen, paid on a reimbursement basis.

-The maximum amount available for AKP Internship Subsidies to any one student is ¥50,000, paid on a reimbursement basis.
-Applications should be submitted to the AKP Resident Director in Kyoto.
+The maximum amount available for AKP Internship Subsidies to any one student is 50,000 yen, paid on a reimbursement basis.
+Applications should be submitted to the AKP Resident Director.